mutexn2/vutr/README.md

 ## Features

 - Uses Nostr protocol as the social/discovery layer
-- Runs fully locally on your device, can be hosted as a static website
+- Runs fully locally on your device
 - Compatible with any file server ([Blossom](https://github.com/hzrd149/blossom) optional)
 - Not affiliated with any relays or media servers